suffolklibraries/sljekyll/bloc/artists/hadleigh-lab/index.md

           <section class="pt2">

-            <h2 class="f4 f2-ns custon-lh-title">Criteria for application</h2>
+            <h2 class="f4 f2-ns custom-lh-title">Criteria for application</h2>

             <ul>

-              <li>This LAB is for Suffolk based artists working in any discipline (Music/ technology/ paint/ sculpture/ film/ writing/ poetry/ theatre/ sound recording/ installations, dance etc.)</li>
+              <li>This LAB is for Suffolk based artists working in any discipline (music/technology/paint/sculpture/film/writing/poetry/theatre/sound recording/installations/dance, etc.)</li>
-              <li>Applicants must commit to the full weeks residency, including some evenings</li>
+              <li>Applicants must commit to the full week's residency, including some evenings</li>
               <li>We are looking for artists who are keen to create work with roots in the community</li>
-              <li>A proven commitment to their discipline, either through a portfolio of work or relevant course, qualifications or awards</li>
+              <li>Artists must show a proven commitment to their discipline, either through a portfolio of work or relevant course, qualifications or awards</li>
               <li>Living and/or working regularly in Suffolk (as defined by the Suffolk county boundaries)</li>

             </ul>